kptdev/kpt/docs/design-docs/08-package-variant.md

 downstream package in this order, for both creation and update:

 1. Create (via Clone) or Update (via `kpt pkg update` equivalent)
+   - This is done by the Porch server, not by the package variant controller directly.
+   - This means that Porch will run the Kptfile pipeline after clone or update.
+1. Package variant controller applies configured mutations
-1. Package Context Injections
+   - Package Context Injections
-1. Kptfile KRM Function Pipeline Additions/Changes
+   - Kptfile KRM Function Pipeline Additions/Changes
-1. Config Injection
+   - Config Injection
-1. Kptfile KRM Function Pipeline Execution

-Since the middle three of these just edit resources (including the Kptfile) in the package, their ordering does not matter; they cannot affect one another.
-The execution of the KRM function pipeline depends on the others, but there are no direct dependencies otherwise.
+1. Package variant controller saves the PackageRevision and PackageRevisionResources.
+   - Porch server executes the Kptfile pipeline

+The package variant controller mutations edit resources (including the Kptfile), based on the contents of the PackageVariant and the injected in-cluster resources, but cannot affect one another.
+The results of those mutations throughout the rest of the package is materialized by the execution of the Kptfile pipeline during the save operation.

 #### PackageVariant Status